docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 As of CC, inHostInterfaceVersion is PrSDKGPUFilterInterfaceVersion1 == 1.

-If a single plug-in supports multiple effects, increment ioIndex to the next value before returning, in order to be called again to describe the next effect.
+If a single plugin supports multiple effects, increment ioIndex to the next value before returning, in order to be called again to describe the next effect.